Bikash9841/robotoe/README.md

 # robotoe

-This is a Tic-Tac-Toe playing robotic arm made using Image processing library (OpenCV) in python.
+This is a Tic-Tac-Toe playing robotic system made using Image processing library (OpenCV) in python, any smartphone for camera and servo motors.

 It uses arduino for motor control.